impermanence

 -

-: (plaintext) password -
+users.users.<name>.password: (plaintext) password -

-: hashed password frommkpasswd
+users.users.<name>.hashedPassword: hashed password frommkpasswd -

-: path to hashed password
+users.users.<name>.hashedPasswordFile: path to hashed password

-is a file whose
+hashedPasswordFile is a file whose

 only line is a

-hashed password as generated by mkpasswd
+hashed password as generated by mkpasswd.

-Unfortunately hashedPassword
+Unfortunately hashedPassword and

-password
+password overwrite hashedPasswordFile,

 so if the file is deleted, one can get locked out of their